KelvinNarrowRiver/Simple-Countdown-Timer-For-OBS/README.md

 Version 2.1

+Bug fix update

-Please follow intall instructions that are included in the .zip file for the Plugin to work correctly
+Please follow the install instructions that are included in the .zip file for the Plugin to work correctly

-A simple countdown timer/clock for OBS to start a stream with
+and watch the install video

 Fixes in this 2.1 version

 Multiple clicks of the START button has been disabled